 - Remove the possibility of uterine infections

 Spaying is a major surgery requiring 10-14 days of recovery time.
 Recovery may also include pain medication and lethargy is common for the first couple of days following the procedure.

 Neutering is performed on male cats and dogs.
 This process castrates the animal, removing their testicles and making them unable to impregnate females.
 Neutering is advised when your pet is 6 months old but can be performed on older animals as well.

 - Placates the animal, reducing aggressive behavior and decreasing dominant tendencies

 - Eliminates the risk of testicular and prostate tumors

 Although less invasive than spaying, neutering is still a major medical procedure that requires some recovery time.
 Recovery may also include pain medication and lethargy is common for the first couple of days following the procedure.
 It’s extremely important that you monitor your pet to prevent the animal from licking or biting the incision to reduce the risk of infection.

 Spay & Neutering Services in Washington, DC

-To learn more about spaying and neutering, or to schedule an appointment, please fill out our Request an Appointment form.
+To learn more about spaying and neutering, or to schedule an appointment, please Make An Appointment online.